FranckPachot/ybio/README.md

 # understand

 It is important to understand the access path.
 The table created is hash-sharded on a generated UUID (this is the default on YugabyteDB when we do not define a primary key).
-Rows are scattered without specific order (because of this hash and because they are inserted ordred on a random value).
+Rows are scattered without specific order (because of this hash and because they are inserted ordered on a random value).
 The index on the "mykey" column is created as range-sharded.
 The purpose is to range scan the index so that most of the work is reading scattered rows from the table.

-The access path with the default index_ony=>false is:
+The access path with the default index_only=>false is:
 ```
 yugabyte=# explain (analyze, verbose) select count(*),sum(scratch) from bench0001 where mykey between 1 and 10;
                                                                  QUERY PLAN